mustafatamyapar/AquaRepo/README.md

 ## Project Description
 AquAssistant,android mobile application for Android, aims to help people who have aquariums or who want to have aquariums.
-Our application provides help and guidance to the users through their experience.It reminds users about feeding schedule,water change schedule,finding a vet and finding useful information about some freshwater species.
+Our application provides help and guidance to the users through their experience.It helps users about feeding schedule,water change schedule,finding a vet, listing user's species,listing user's tanks and finding useful information about freshwater species.

 ## Project Status
 + **Group/project Selection:** completed (13/02/2020)